 Finally, at 3am, the City Council voted 5-2 against the ban.

 Voters pass fracking ban

-Denton voters passed a landslide victory, voting nearly 59:41 to ban fracking within city limits.
+With the world watching, Denton voters passed a landslide victory, voting nearly 59:41 to ban fracking within city limits.

 Vote under attack: take action

 Within 24 hours of the ban passing, lawsuits were filed and legislators were writing bills to outlaw the ban.
 Texas Rep. Phil King, self-proclaimed enemy of “big government”, now wants to prevent Texas communities from deciding when, where, or even if they want to allow fracking.

 Want to do more?
 Pledge your support by donating to defend the ban here.

 - Earthworks Citizens of Denton, Texas Call For Fracking Ban

 - Earthworks Fracking ban ballot initiative submitted to Denton City Council

 - Earthworks Meaning of fracking ban victory in Denton, Texas